eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 Developer experience is the first-class citizen in Muse.
 So Muse has provided complete solutions to address challenges and additional complexity introduced by Micro-frontends.

 ## Working on multiple plugins together

-There are varous scenarios those need to work on multiple projects together at same time.
+There are various scenarios those need to work on multiple projects together at same time.
 For example:

   - Load remote plugins on a Muse app: when you are working on a feature (plugin) on the app, you need to load plugins to contribute to their exitension points.
   - You work on multiple plugins locally, while one project is changed (eg: added a new shared module, defined a new expoint, etc).
 Then you need to load dev time bundles as plugins locally.